mekkablue/Glyphs-Scripts/README.md

 # ABOUT THE SCRIPTS

+> All the scripts show a tooltip when you hover the mouse pointer over their menu entry.
+In scripts with a GUI, most UI elements (checkboxes, text entry fields, etc.) have tooltips as well.
+This way you get the explanation you need right where it counts.

 ## Anchors

+*Anchor Mover is for batch-processing anchor positions.
+Can be useful after adjusting the x-height.
+No-brainer: I always use the Repostion script on my combining marks, so stacking combining marks stays in the italic angle.*

 * **Anchor Mover:** GUI for batch-processing anchor positions in multiple glyphs. *Needs Vanilla.*
 * **Find and Replace in Anchor Names:** GUI for replacing text in the names of anchors in selected glyphs.
 Processes all layers. *Needs Vanilla.*